sabahat-immad/cat-news-app/README.md

 to make the screen look consistent and clean.

 ## Build Prototype
 The app follows MVVM architecture to achieve clean code and architecture.
+I have made full use of TDD (test driven development) in the project.
 The following main tasks are done to create the prototype:

 ### Mock API:
 Used Postman to mock both API.
 The base url for the mock server is "https://332ea193-ba5c-4be9-8981-5eca5d3c99f9.mock.pstmn.io" and endpoints are